 - The desiccant models are especially useful for temperature below 10 Deg C.

 Advantages of the Adsorption Dehumidifier

 This process offers some crucial advantages when compared to the typical refrigerant dehumidifier.
-A desiccant dehumidifier can achieve much lower levels of humidity especially at cooler temperature.
-Also it can ventilate buildings much more effectively and do so while saving on energy costs.
+A desiccant dehumidifier can achieve much lower levels of humidity, especially at a cooler temperature.
+Also, it can ventilate buildings much more effectively and do so while saving on energy costs.

 Typical Applications of a Desiccant Dehumidifier